Healthy Party Snacks to Bring to Your Next Get-Together

 Salmon Cucumber Bites

 "Salmon and other oily fish is an excellent source of omega-3 fatty acids," says Christy Brissette, M.S., R.D., blogger at 80 Twenty Nutrition.
 (Read up on the healthiest fish you can find.)
-"These heart-healthy fats help lower triglyceride and blood pressure levels and also reduce the risk of arrhythmias, which are abnormal heart beats."
+"These heart-healthy fats help lower triglyceride and blood pressure levels and also reduce the risk of arrhythmias, which are abnormal heartbeats."
 The American Heart Association recommends eating two servings of fish, especially oily fish, every week for a healthy heart.
 A serving of fish is about 3.5 ounces or about the size of the palm of your hand, says Brissette.
 If you're a fan of lox, turn salmon into a healthy party snack by assembling these cucumber bites.

 Get the recipe: Salmon Cucumber Bites